 - A high speed Internet connection is highly recommended. - Supported browsers include: Internet Explorer, Firefox, and Safari.
-Detailed Supported Browsers and Operating Systems: http://online.unm.edu/help/learn/students/ - Any computer capable of running a recently updated web browser should be sufficient to access your online course.
+Detailed Supported Browsers and Operating Systems.

+- Any computer capable of running a recently updated web browser should be sufficient to access your online course.
 However, bear in mind that processor speed, amount of RAM and Internet connection speed can greatly affect performance.
-Many locations offer free high-speed Internet access including UNM's Computer Pods. - For using the Kaltura Media Tools inside Learn, be sure you have downloaded and installed the latest version of Java, Flash, and Mozilla Firefox.
+Many locations offer free high-speed Internet access including UNM's Computer Pods. - For watching the course videos, be sure you have downloaded and installed the latest version of Java, Flash, and Mozilla Firefox.
 They may not come preloaded. - Microsoft Office products are available free for all UNM students (more information on the UNM IT Software Distribution and Downloads page: http://it.unm.edu/software/index.html)